 Stephen Buxbaum has more than thirty years of management experience in the non-profit and public sectors focusing on community and economic development programs and policy.
-His background includes extensive work on farmland preservation, sustainable agriculture and water conservation beginning in the 1970's and '80's.
+His background includes extensive work on farmland preservation, sustainable agriculture and water conservation beginning in the 1970s and '80s.
 He has worked at local, state and federal levels of government both in Washington State and Washington, D.C.
 As an executive manager for the state of Washington, he oversaw financing of hundreds of affordable housing, community facilities and public works projects.
-During his career he has managed some of Washington State's most successful grant and loan programs, including the Housing Trust Fund and the Community Development Block Grant program.
+During his career, he has managed some of Washington State's most successful grant and loan programs, including the Housing Trust Fund and the Community Development Block Grant program.
 In 2005, he received a fellowship to attend Harvard University's program for senior executives in state and local government.
 In 2006, he was appointed to chair the Governor's Interagency Council on Homelessness.
-Now, in addition to managing his consulting business, he teaches part-time for Evergreen's Masters of Public Administration Program.
-In November 2009 he was elected to serve on Olympia, Washington's City Council.
+Now, in addition to managing his consulting business, he teaches part-time for Evergreen's Grays Harbor Program, the Evening and Weekend Studies Program and the Masters of Public Administration Program.
+In 2009, he was elected to serve on Olympia, Washington's City Council.
 He was elected by his peers to serve as Olympia's Mayor Pro Tem (Deputy Mayor) from April 2010 to December 2011.
-He was elected Mayor of Olympia in the 2011 General Election and assumed office on January 3, 2012 (term ending December 31, 2015).
+He was elected Mayor of Olympia in the 2011 General Election (term ended December 31, 2015).